Temporomandibular Joint Dysfunction

-Muscle disorders cause pain and discomfort (myofacial pain) in the muscles surrounding the jaw joint, and in the muscles of the shoulder and neck.
+Muscle disorders can cause pain or discomfort in the muscles surrounding the jaw, as well as the muscles of the shoulder and neck.
 This is the most common type of TMD.

-Joint-derangement disorders are structural, as opposed to muscular, conditions.
-They can be caused by injury to the lower jaw; wear on the joint, such as from bruxism; severe malocclusion; repeated excessive jaw movements; or the dislocation or displacement of the articular disc, which is a component of the TMJ.
+Joint-derangement disorders are structural conditions.
+They can be caused by injury, wear on the joint such as from bruxism, severe malocclusion, or the dislocation or displacement of the articular disc, which is a component of the TMJ.

 Degenerative/Inflammatory Joint Disorders

-The overuse or aging of the joint can cause degeneration and/or inflammation.
+Aging and overuse of the joint can cause degeneration and/or inflammation.
 This may be a result of osteoarthritis, rheumatoid arthritis or a perforated TMJ disc.

 A patient may experience one or more of these disorders at the same time.